 all children in a particular residence and work in close cooperation

 with the psychiatrist and treatment team members.

-Therapists benefit from individual clinical supervision
+Therapists benefit from clinical oversight and consultation

 from the psychiatrist.
 Therapy skills are enhanced by regular psychiatric